Oilfield Service Software Costs...

 The industry’s reliance on mounds of paperwork, spreadsheets and disparate software systems create “islands of data.”
 Management is deprived of real-time visibility limiting their ability to make timely decisions to optimize performance and to improve the bottom line.
 The office staff has to manually make redundant entries into multiple places, setting up a perfect environment for errors.

-Today, when revenue is down and margins are slim, ignoring these inefficiencies carries a much higher cost to profitability, cash flow, and the ability to survive.
+With prices rebounding, ignoring these inefficiencies carries a costs not just with respect to profits and cash flow, and the ability to compete to win new business.
 It becomes critical to seize every opportunity to be more financially secure, competitive, and attractive – both to customers and potential suitors.
 The most perceptive OFS companies are acting upon the things they can control today, rather than things they cannot such as the price of crude and natural gas.
 They are adopting business strategies to reduce cost and increase cash flow and are acquiring the technology and expertise to enable execution of their strategies …

 Increase cash flow, profits, employee retention, and market share.